-In December 1996, Andrea Rossi, without a penny, emigrated to the USA employed in a company specialized in systems that derive energy from biomass, the Bio Development Corporation, Bedford, New Hampshire.
+In December 1996, a penniless Andrea Rossi emigrated to the U.S.A., and was employed in a company specialized in systems that derive energy from biomass, the Bio Development Corporation, of Bedford, NH.

-He put his previous patents at the company disposal and a few months later he was appointed Chief Scientist.
+He put his previous patents at the company’s disposal, and a few months later was appointed Chief Scientist.

-The Bio Development had professional relationship with the American DOE (Department Of Energy) to research new energy sources (Energy Act), with regard to this issue began their collaboration.
-Rossi’s contribution was significant: in the U.S. he deposited a large number of new patents to produce energy from not fossil sources.
+Bio Development had business concerns with the DOE (Department Of Energy) for research into new energy sources (Energy Act); this was the beginning of Rossi’s cooperation with the DOE on this issue.
+Rossi’s contribution was significant: in the U.S. he deposited a large number of new patents to produce energy from non-fossil sources.

-The technologies developed by the engineer during his work in the factories of Omar and Petroldragon gave a big contribution to Biodiesel production and even today many biomass plants are working thanks to the proceedings deriving from Petroldragon-Omar technologies.
+The technologies developed by his engineering work with Omar and Petroldragon gave a big boost to biodiesel production; even today many biomass plants operate thanks to procedures derived from Petroldragon-Omar technologies.

-In 2000, Ing.
-Andrea Rossi realized an important plant for the production of charcoal from wood waste in Chicago, but when he was about to begin construction, he had to face another difficulty caused by the Italian government: during a journey back in Italy from the United States, at the arrival in Rome airport, he was served an arrest warrant for the bankruptcy of Omar.
-He was immediately arrested.
-Only after a long procedural battle Ing.
-Rossi was released.
+In 2000, Andrea Rossi designed a large plant for the production of charcoal from wood waste in Chicago; but when he was about to begin construction, he had to face one more obstacle on the part of the Italian Government: landing in Rome during a trip back to Italy from the United States, he was served an arrest warrant for the Omar bankruptcy, and immediately jailed.
+He was released only after a long procedural battle.

-During this period of “forced residence” in Italy, Ing.
-Andrea Rossi developped the technology of electricity produced from biomass, elaborated in the U.S..
+During this period of “forced residence”, Andrea Rossi brought back to Italy the technology of producing electricity from biomass that he had developed in the U.S.

-In the meanwhile he kept professional relationships with the United States, and started working with LTI (Leonardo Technology Incorporated), a company that provides technology and equipment to the DOE (Department of Energy) and the DOD (Department of Defence) in the production of energy from renewable sources.
+In the meantime, he kept up his professional relationships with the United States, and began working with LTI (Leonardo Technology Incorporated), a company that provided technology and equipment to the DOE (Department of Energy) and the DOD (Department of Defense) for the production of energy from renewable sources.